Völkisch-Social Bloc

 The Völkisch-Social Bloc ("Völkisch-Sozialer Block" or "Völkisch-Sozialer-Block" or "VSB" or "V-S-B") was a right-wing electoral alliance in post World War I Germany.
 Its philosophy was loosely aligned with that of the NSDAP (Nazi Party).

-Anton Drexler was elected in February 1924 to the Bavarian Landtag as a representative of the VSB.
-Artur Dinter was elected in February 1924 to the Thuringian Landtag as a representative of the VSB.
+Anton Drexler was elected in February 1924 to the Landtag of Bavaria as a representative of the VSB.
+Artur Dinter was elected in February 1924 to the Landtag of Thuringia as a representative of the VSB.
 He was expelled from the party in December 1924.
+Christian Mergenthaler was elected to the Württemberg Landtag in May 1924 as a representative of the VSB.
 Rudolf Jordan was active as a speaker for the VSB by 1924, though he was not a member.
+From 1923 to 1925, Josef Wagner was also a member of the VSB in Westphalia.